brunosfreitas/tailwind-fractal-vue-boilerplate/README.md

 > npx tailwindcss init

-After that we proceed add [tailwind to gulp](https://tailwindcss.com/docs/installation#gulp), and as noted here, we need gulp-postcss.
+After that we proceed add [tailwind to gulp](https://tailwindcss.com/docs/installation#gulp), and as noted here, we need gulp-postcss, so we add 2 entries on tasks/style.js one for tailwind, another for autoprefixer.

 > npm install --save gulp-postcss